xameeramir/node-typescript-template/README.md

 Extremely basic skeleton code of a Node.js Typescript project with Lint support

+## Publishing to npm repository

+Go to https://www.npmjs.com/ and check if there is an existing npm package with the same name as in the `package.json` file's `name` attribute.

+If confirming that your package name is available, run `npm publish` to publish the package to npm repository.

 ## Contributions welcome!

 [Open a new PR](https://github.com/nordible/node-typescript-template/pulls) here on GitHub.